vault27/Foundation/bgp.md

 ## iBGP

+- iBGP sessions: the same AS or the same confederation
+- AD - 200
+- Used for transit connectifity in one AS - used mostly in service providers
+- iBGP route cannot be forwarded to another iBGP router, to avoid loops
+- eBGP routes are never redistributed to IGPs inside AS, there are too many of such routes
+- AS 1 router > eBGP > AS 2 router > OSPF > AS 2 router > EIGRP > AS 2 router > eBGP > AS 3 router
+- Thay just build iBGP mesh between all routers in AS 2 and IGP inside AS as underlay is used
+- iBGP requires underlay IGP for full mesh or route reflectors or confederations
+- iBGP carries routes about external subnets and IGP carries routes about internal AS subnets
 - iBGP packets default to TTL 255
     - Implies neighbors do not have to be connected as long as IGP reachability exists
 - iBGP peers typically peer via Loopbacks